LUMII-Syslab/data-shape-server/README.md

 ## Getting started

-Steps to start the data shape server locally:
+Steps to start the data shape server locally, using an existing DSS database:

 - `cd server`
 - run `npm ci` once to install the DSS dependencies
 - create `.env` file from `sample.env` and enter there the DB connection string and the port number the DSS app will be listening to
 - run `npm run dev` to start DSS in development mode or `npm start` to start DSS in production mode

+## Setting up a new DSS database

+To set up a new DSS database, please follow the steps from [here](./db-templates/).

+When the database is created, import at least one schema, following the steps from [here](./import-small/).

+Then you can proceed as in the section `Getting started`.

 ## Acknowledgements